HoutanProject/houtan-analysis/README.md

 This is a URL that you can open in the browser.

-By default, this URL serves a web inetrface:
+By default, this URL serves a web interface:

 Can then test on different text files or generate the JSON document.